 The data from the FDA found that patients who use Ozempic for an extended time were more susceptible to suffering problems with their gallbladders, specifically acute cholecystitis.
 The most common symptom of acute gallbladder disease is sudden inflammation of the organ, which occurs when gallstones block the tube that leaves it.
 Acute gallbladder disease can only be treated in the hospital and often results in its removal.

-Those who have suffered these conditions or other complications from using semaglutide have sought legal action against the makers of it, including Novo Nordisk, the original manufacturer of the medication.
+Those who have suffered these conditions or other complications from using semaglutide have sought legal action against the makers of these medications, including Novo Nordisk & Eli Lili.
 They claim that they were not informed of this risk, and as such, the company did not provide a safe product for use.

 What Could a Claim Like This Mean?